- All 6 lines are tendem

 Check In: 30 minutes prior to tour time at Kapalua Zipline location next to the Honolua Store in the of Kapalua Resort.

 Duration: Approximately 3 hours

 Restrictions: Minimum age for this tour is 10.
+Minors age 10-17 must have an adult from your party who is also participating in the tour.
 Minimum weight is 60 pounds and maximum weight is 250 pounds.
 No one who is pregnant or who has neck or back injuries or cardiac conditions may participate.
 This tour is moderately strenuous; guests must be in good health and able to walk several hundred yards on uneven terrain between lines (total distance of about a mile on the 7 line tour) while carrying 14 pounds of gear.
 All participants must sign a waiver of liability.
 Because of the remote location of the ziplines it is not possible for observers to go along on this tour.
 Everyone must zip.

 What to Wear: Participants must wear closed-toed shoes ... sneakers or tennis shoes are best.
 Sunglasses, comfortable clothing and sunscreen.